History of YouTube TV in Timeline

 YouTube TV

-YouTube TV is a subscription-based streaming service from YouTube (Google/Alphabet) offering live TV channels, on-demand content, and cloud DVR.
-Launched in 2017, it provides access to over 100 television networks and 30+ OTT-originated services, functioning as a virtual multichannel video programming distributor.
+YouTube TV is a subscription-based streaming service from Google that provides access to live TV channels and on-demand content.
+Launched in 2017, it offers a wide selection of over 100 television networks and 30+ OTT-originated services.
+Subscribers can stream content on various devices and utilize a cloud DVR for recording programs.
+The service functions as a virtual multichannel video programming distributor, providing an alternative to traditional cable or satellite television.

-January 2023: MLB Network Pulled Off YouTube TV
+January 2023: MLB Network pulled from YouTube TV

 In January 2023, MLB Network was removed from YouTube TV because they failed to reach a contract renewal agreement.